lucamug/elm-links/README.md

 ## How to add a link

-Open the file `src/data/Links.elm` and add a new record in the list inside the `list` function.
+Edit the file `src/data/Links.elm` [clicking here](https://github.com/lucamug/elm-resources/edit/master/src/Data/Links.elm) and add a new record in the list inside the `list` function.

 The type of the record is:
 ```